 (4) In all courts and before all persons authorised to receive evidence a notification in the Gazette of a determination of the Council in relation to any matter, or otherwise as to the exercise of the powers of the Council conferred under this Act, or as to any order made or exemption granted under this Act, is evidence of the facts therein stated.

-[Section 57 amended by No. 84 of 2004 s.
+[Section 57 amended: No. 84 of 2004 s.
 79 and 82; No. 8 of 2009 s.
 107.]

 Part V — Regulations